 City Market

 A pedestrianised road a stone’s throw from the river, City Market is the place to go if you want to experience the buzz of Savannah.
 An easy place to grab a bite or a drink (or an ice cream), you can either sit on one of the numerous restaurants’ terraces or take it to go and perch in the shade of a tree.
-Yes, even alcohol, not normally done in the US.
+Yes, even alcohol, which is not normally legal in the USA.
 Cost: you only pay for what you eat and drink

 River Street